 - Parents (Exit Node): When my parents receive the message, all they know is that it came from my friend, but won’t have any information as to the origin of the message.
 Spoiler alert: unless I sign my name to it.

-Weaknesses of Using TOR
+Weaknesses of Using TOR Browser

 - Limited Privacy Coverage: For the average internet user, the only way you’re going to access the Tor network is via the Tor browser.
 This means that any other app or data transfer on your device that doesn’t go through this browser does not receive the privacy benefits of the Tor network.
-A system-wide or device-wide Tor connection is possible, but it’s not going to be easy to set up for the average person.
+A system-wide or device-wide decentralized network is possible, but it’s not going to be easy to set up for the average person.

 Mind you, unless your communications are high value, it’s unlikely anybody would make the effort to do this.
 The more likely scenario is that you compromise yourself by sending along identifiable data, almost as if I had signed the letter to my parents.
-It completely defeats the purpose of me sending an anonymous message in the first place.

 What is a Virtual Private Network (VPN)?

-Well, to start, a VPN wasn’t designed to be a privacy tool.
+Well, to start, a VPN service wasn’t designed to be a privacy tool.
 Even for those who wonder if you can be tracked while using a VPN…the answer is yes.
 It was initially designed as a way to securely connect to a remote server.

-I mean, there is an additional layer of encryption that happens between you and the VPN server you connect to, but once your internet traffic leaves that VPN server, the encryption is also gone, so take that for what it’s worth.
+I mean, there is an additional layer of encryption that happens between you and the VPN server you connect to, but once your internet traffic leaves that VPN tunnel, the encryption is also gone, so take that for what it’s worth.

 This is why it bothers me that so much of the VPN industry and many of the influencers and content creators who make money here, tend to promote privacy and security as the primary selling points of a VPN.
+This isn’t the sign of reputable VPN providers.

 Advantages of VPN over Tor

 If your data presents a danger to you, Tor is probably your best option.
-For everything else, a VPN probably does everything you need.
+For everything else, a VPN provider probably does everything you need.

 Alternatives to Tor and VPN for Privacy